isabella232/Specs-18/MachinesAndDeploymentTargets/index.md

 The purpose of this spec is to outline some of the steps and considerations around addressing the machine's personality disorder.

 The main crux is for us to separate Machines and DeploymentTargets into two completely separate objects in our model.
-A Machine represents somewhere a deployment can execute and the communication style required to converse with it, with Workers remaining a derivative of Machine.
+A Machine represents somewhere a deployment can execute and the communication style required to converse with it.
 So Listening/Polling Tentacles and SSH would be the resulting machine types.
+Workers won't remain a derivative of Machine, but will continue to hold a lot in common with them.

 A DeploymentTarget represents a thing we are deploying to and can specify a constraint around where it's deployments can execute (i.e. must be on a specific Machine OR can execute on any Worker from a given pool).